gulammustufa/AutomationTestingBaseFramework/README.md

 This project contains basic setup for cucumber with java and JUnit.
 We can run tests in parallel using cucumber test context.

-Command for running the tests:
-    mvn clean verify -DargLine="-Dbrowser=chrome"
+Command for running the tests: mvn clean verify -DargLine="-DtestEnv=ppe -Dbrowser=firefox" -D"cucumber.filter.tags=@ip-info"

     - If browser is null then the default browser is chrome browser.
     - Browser name can be chrome, firefox.

-If your tests requires browser then include @driver in your feature file.
+If your tests require browser then include @driver in your feature file.
 It will open the browser.
 For api tests it is not necessary, so we don't need to include it.

 For api tests, include @api.